Jaykee-5X5/Jaykee-5X5.github.io/docs/Component_Selection/Power_Budget.md

 ## Overview

 Here is the power budget for the actuator subsystem.
-This includes the actuiators and the esp32 and supporting electronics only in the actuator subsystem.
+This includes the actuators and the esp32 and supporting electronics only in the actuator subsystem.

 ### Power Budget